OfficeDev/teams-toolkit/templates/scenarios/ts/link-unfurling/README.md

 # Link Unfurling app

 ## Introduction
-This is an Link Unfurling app that can unfurl an adaptive card after user pastes a link.
+This is an Link Unfurling app that can unfurl an adaptive card when URLs with a particular domain are pasted into the compose message area.
 This app also enables Zero Install Link Unfurling which helps you unfurl a card for your links even before you discovered or installed your app in Teams.

 Teams: